divyanshm24/Ad-Hoc-Insights/README.md

 - `SQL Queries/` — All data extraction scripts

 ## Usage
-1. Open `SQL Queries` folder and run scripts in MySQL to reproduce analysis
+1. Open `SQL Queries` and run scripts in MySQL to reproduce analysis
-2. Review the `Presentation` for strategic insights
+2. req 1 to req 10 are output files

 ---